JunweiLiang/Multiverse/forking_paths_dataset/README.md

 ```

 Now a pygame window should pop up and there will be instructions in the window for annotators.
 For ETHUCY, change to `ethucy.lst` and `--video_fps 25.0` and remove `--is_actev`.
+The annotator is asked to control the agent to reach the destination within 10.4 seconds and not to collide with any other agents.
+Each annotation session will restart if the above condition fails.

 ### Step 4, data cleaning